-- Communicate clearly—give clear expectations for roles, performance, and deadlines, and offer praise.
+- Communicate clearly: Give clear expectations for roles, performance, and deadlines—and offer praise.

-- Build trust within the unit and with leadership by showing interest and concern for one another.
+- Minimize conflict and build trust by showing interest and concern for each other.

 - Value connections within the team as well as between units and organizations.

 - Focus on your group’s strengths, not just its problems and challenges.

 - Build resilience at individual and group levels.

 Sometimes personal goals interfere with the group’s success, causing its performance to suffer.
 When individuals set goals that contribute to the group’s overall purpose, bigger successes follow.
 Make sure your personal goals fit into the “bigger picture” of your team’s success.

 Setting team goals is even more important for leaders.
 Teammates often take cues from their leader, whether he or she is a commanding officer, parent, or coach.
 Effective leaders—especially those who focus on the group’s mission—help their groups define clear aims and set important personal goals as well.

 Set your own goals to help your team succeed.
 And when you’re in charge, share your “big picture” goals with the group!

 Olympic athletes follow a rigorous training schedule with their eyes on the Gold, and what they eat and drink can make a winning difference!
 Most of them work with sports dietitians to help reach their nutrition goals.
 However, others can learn from their examples as well:

 - Food fuels and nourishes your body to help you perform well.
 Olympic athletes teach the importance of nutritious fueling every day by including the right balance of foods and beverages for each workout and event.

 - Successful Olympians jump-start their days with breakfasts that include protein and carbohydrate-rich foods.
 This keeps them energized and ready for the next challenge.